LittleLegend-Pengiun/my-nvchad/README.md

-# starter
+# NvChad Configuration

-Starter config for NvChad
+This is my Neovim config based on the starter config of NvChad